grzesiek1201/habit-tracker-rpg/README.md

 ## Codecov

-- Włącz GitHub App Codecov na repo (publiczne nie wymaga tokenu).
+- Install the Codecov GitHub App for this repository (no token needed for public repos).
-- Po uruchomieniu CI, raport coverage będzie widoczny.
-Podmień `USER/REPO` w linkach powyżej.
+- After the first CI run, the coverage report will be available.
+Replace `USER/REPO` in the links above.
-- CI wymusza minimalny próg: `coverage report --fail-under=85`.
+- CI enforces a minimum threshold: `coverage report --fail-under=85`.